epctex/forever21-scraper/README.md

 The Forever21 data scraper supports the following features:

-- Scrape product details - Get the images, price, colors, sizes, quantity and many more fields of any product!
+- Scrape product details - Get the images, price, colors, sizes, quantity, and many more fields of any product!

-- Scrape any categories - Pick your category, select any filters as you like and scrape all the products that is showing up.
+- Scrape any categories - Pick your category, select any filters as you like, and scrape all the products that are showing up.

 - Scrape and search by keyword - Built-in keyword search in Forever21.
 You can search any keyword and retrieve all the results.
-Change the page, filter or keyword as you like.
+Change the page, filter, or keyword as you like.

-## Bugs, fixes, updates and changelog
+## Bugs, fixes, updates, and changelog

 This scraper is under active development.
 If you have any feature requests you can create an issue from [here](https://github.com/epctex/forever21-scraper/issues).